Protect your email reputation

 - Keep your bounce rate low.
 If you've never emailed your recipients before, validate their email addresses before sending.
 You can use tools like Email Hunter.
 If your bounce rate is high (over about 5%) this can affect your email reputation, making Google more likely to rate-limit your sending.

 - Your recipients can click Gmail's "Mark as spam" button, which can cause Google to limit your sending.
 Investigations in the email community have found that each time a recipient clicks "Mark as spam", Gmail penalizes the sender by reducing their daily send quota by ~100 emails.

-- When writing your emails, take care to avoid phrases about contests, prizes and special offers that could be interpreted as spam.
+- When writing your emails consider the content of your email.
+Take care to avoid phrases that might come across as spam.
+Emails about contests, prizes, and special offers are particularly likely interpreted as spam.